Anxiety in children: ages and stages

-In most cases, fears in childhood are fairly transient and short-lived.
+In most cases, anxiety in children and fears in childhood are fairly transient and short-lived.
 Different anxieties develop at different stages:

 - Babies and toddlers might fear loud noises, heights, strangers and separation.

-- Preschoolers might start to show fears of being on their own and of the dark.
+- Preschoolers might start to show fear of being on their own and of the dark.

 - School-age children might be afraid of supernatural things (like ghosts), social situations, failure, criticism or tests, and physical harm or threat.